Maersk Commuter

 Air Business A/S, later Maersk Commuter I/S, was a Danish regional airline which operated between 1981 and 1990.
-It was the first Danish airline to break the Scandinavian Airlines System (SAS) international monopoly and gain a concession to fly an international scheduled service out of Denmark.
-Air Business was based at Esbjerg Airport and operated a fleet at first of an Embraer EMB 110 Bandeirante and from 1984 two Short 360s.

-The airline started its service from Esbjerg via Thisted Airport to Stavanger Airport, Sola.
-Air Business was bought by Maersk Air in 1984 and it then replaced Thisted with Aalborg Airport.
-In addition to the scheduled service, the airline provided wet lease operations to the mother airline.
-It took the Maersk Commuter name in 1988 and merged with Maersk Air in 1990.
+It was based at Esbjerg Airport and operated an Embraer EMB 110 Bandeirante and, from 1984, two Short 360s.
+It was the first Danish airline to break the Scandinavian Airlines System (SAS) international monopoly and gain a concession to fly an international scheduled service out of Denmark: from Esbjerg via Thisted Airport to Stavanger Airport, Sola.
+The background for the concession was the gradual deregulation of the European airline market, which was being carried out by the European Union.
+This first stage of this took effect in 1982, when airlines were free to operate any routes then wanted between two or more secondary airports, as determined by the authorities.
+Air Business was bought by Maersk Air in May 1983 and then replaced Thisted with Aalborg Airport.
+In addition to the scheduled service, the airline flew for the parent airline.
+It took Maersk Commuter name in 1988 and fully merged with Maersk Air in April 1990.